FIND YOUR FAITH

 CIRCA 1975

-The present parish of St. Herman of Alaska, Langley, B.C., began in 1975, when a group of parishioners from the predominantly Russian Holy Resurrection parish in Vancouver decided to start an English mission in the lower mainland.
+The parish of St Herman of Alaska, Langley BC began as a small mission parish in 1976, when a group of parishioners from the predominately Russian Holy Resurrection parish in Vancouver decided to start an English mission in the lower mainland.

 OUR CLERGY